 Instructions

-2.Divide into 3 equal parts, in 3 different bowls, and mix one powder into each bowl.
+Divide into 3 equal parts, in 3 different bowls, and mix one powder into each bowl.

-3.Then carefully fold the three different colors into a larger container that can go in the freezer.
-Create a beautiful "swirl" of colors.
+Then gently fold the three different colors into a larger container that can go in the freezer.
+Create a beautiful "swirl" of the colors.

-4.Place in the freezer for 1-2 hours until the ice cream is sufficiently frozen, and then serve!
+Place in freezer for 1-2 hours until the ice cream is sufficiently frozen, then serve!

-Gluten-free Rainbow Pancakes
+Gluten-Free Rainbow Pancakes

 Ingredients